latimercaleb/java-practice/JavaNotes.md

 These can be embedded into the page quite easily (like js or php) but require a refference at the top of the page in order to use.

+Include the taglib refference at the top of the jsp page to make use of these tags

 ### MVC: The Model
 The model is a container for the app data and this data can be accessed by the view at any point.
 An example is to modify form data before displaying it.